indiu6/graphql-apollo-react-movie/README.md

 ## Deprecated

-After Apollo Client updated to v3, 'apollo-boost' and '@apollo/react-hooks' seem to be merged into '@apollo/client'.
+### After Apollo Client updated to v3, 'apollo-boost' and '@apollo/react-hooks' seem to be merged into '@apollo/client'.

-So you should import 'ApolloClient' and 'ApolloProvider' from '@apollo/client' if your Apollo Client is v3.
+### So you should import 'ApolloClient' and 'ApolloProvider' from '@apollo/client' if your Apollo Client is v3.

 apollo-boost, @apollo/react-hooks => @apollo/client

+### Apollo Client 3 introduces two complementary mechanisms for managing local state: field policies and reactive variables.

+The local resolver API from previous versions of Apollo Client is also available but is deprecated.

 ## Tips on dev